dougeby/IntuneDocs/intune/device-compliance-get-started.md

 You can also use device compliance policies without any conditional access.
 When you use compliance policies independently, the targeted devices are evaluated and reported with their compliance status.
 For example, you can get a report on how many devices are not encrypted, or which devices are jail-broken or rooted.
 When you use compliance policies without conditional access, there are no access restrictions to company resources.

 ## Ways to deploy device compliance policies
 You can deploy compliance policy to users in user groups or devices in device groups.
 When a compliance policy is deployed to a user, all of the user's devices are checked for compliance.
+To aid in Compliance reporting for WIndows 10 1803+ devices we recommend deploying to device groups when the primary user didn't enroll the device.

 The default **Compliance policy settings** (Azure portal > Device compliance) include: